 Read “Don’t let the flu sneak up on you” to learn more.

-At Statcare Urgent Care, we can diagnose the flu by a rapid flu test and also administer the flu vaccine, all through the Influenza season.
-You do not need an appointment.
-Just walk in!
+At Statcare Urgent Care, we can run diagnostic tests, such as the rapid flu test or influenza test, and also administer the flu vaccine, all through the Influenza season.
+You may book an appointment or walk in at your convenient time.
 For faster service, check in online and get seen on time!

 Flu / Flu Shot FAQs

 Flu vaccines or flu shots are made from the protein in the coat of the influenza virus and protect against deadly lung infections by influenza viruses.
 It has to be given every year as the virus coat keeps changing.

 There are three types of influenza: influenza A, influenza B, and influenza C. Most colds and sinus infections that we treat are from non-flu viruses.
 Having a sinus infection by Flu virus is dangerous.
 Type A flu virus is constantly changing and is generally responsible for the large flu epidemics.
 Different strains of the flu virus mutate over time and replace the older strains of the virus.
 This is why it’s important to get a flu shot each year to ensure that your body develops immunity to the most recent strains of the virus.
 However, there are a number of different strains of the flu virus that may be prevalent at any given time.